ErpNetDocs/tech/advanced/user-business-rules/action-types/sendmail.md

 Payment method: *Cash on delivery*

-_Expect your parcel at the address or the office of the courier company on the delivery date stated above._
+Expect your parcel at the address or the office of the courier company on the delivery date stated above.

-_Kind Regards,_
+Kind Regards,

-_John Smith'_
+John Smith